PricelessToolkit/SOILSENS-V5W/README.md

    - Continue holding the calibration button for more than 3 seconds and release it.
    - The blue LED will blink **five times**, indicating the device has entered configuration mode.

-> [!IMPORTANT]
-> Just entering the configuration mode will wipe all configurations, and the configuration will revert to the default `ESP-NOW` with key `xy`.

 2. **Access Configuration via WiFi:**
    - After entering configuration mode, the sensor creates a WiFi Access Point (AP) named `SOILSENS-V5W`.
    - Connect to this AP using the default password: `password`.